ConorLeckey/Tileman-Mode/README.md

 ## Features
 Automatically fill in tiles as you walk/run with 'Auto-mark'.

-Draw tiles on the minimap.
+Draws tiles on the minimap.

 Ability for the tiles/overlay change colour to notify you when you've gone over your set tile limit or when you use up all your tiles.